nav9/iRestTracker/README.md

 * Display a visual dialog box or a system tray notification instead of just a beep.
 * Program the lock screen detection for Windows and Mac.
 * Have a config file for variables like log activation.
+* Using "String[] line" in StrainTracker.java is prone to bugs.
+Use a JSON with proper names for each number